 The following benefits and policies may apply to registered domestic partners of IU employees:

 - IU Tuition Benefit (formerly known as Fee Courtesy)

 - Family and Medical Leave Act (FMLA) provisions

-Other IU-sponsored programs may be available to domestic partners (e.g., memberships for recreation facilities), however, these programs are not addressed on this web page.
+Other IU-sponsored programs may be available to registered domestic partners (e.g., memberships for recreation facilities), however, these programs are not addressed on this web page.
 Contact individual programs for information.